 Researching Efficient Approaches to Delirium Identification (READI)

 Delirium is an acute, sudden, and usually reversible change in one’s mental state.
 Those affected often become disoriented, and experience reduced awareness, confusion, and behavioral or emotional changes.
-Approximately half of all hospitalized older adults experience delirium, and it is costly.
-Delirium can lead to physical and mental decline, nursing home placement, and death, and it is estimated to cost the United States $164 billion annually (Leslie et al., 2008; https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/413696).
+Approximately half of all hospitalized older adults may experience delirium.
+Delirium can lead to physical and mental decline, nursing home placement, and death.
+Delirium is costly, estimated to cost the United States $164 billion annually (Leslie et al., 2008; https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/413696).
 Despite these poor outcomes, delirium is greatly under-recognized and often poorly managed (Marcantonio et al., 2017; https://www.nejm.org/doi/full/10.1056/NEJMcp1605501).
-Supported by $2.4 million from the National Institute on Aging, this four-year interdisciplinary project, “Researching Efficient Approaches to Delirium Identification” (READI), aims to improve the care of older adults by developing an identification protocol to detect delirium in hospitalized adults age 70 and older (https://grantome.com/grant/NIH/R01-AG030618-06).
+Supported by $2.4 million from the National Institute on Aging, this four-year interdisciplinary project, “Researching Efficient Approaches to Delirium Identification” (READI), aimed to improve the care of older adults by developing an identification protocol (UB-CAM) to detect delirium in hospitalized adults aged 70 and older (https://grantome.com/grant/NIH/R01-AG030618-06).